temp-remember-to-delete/docker-hy.github.io/data/part-1/index.md

 hidden: false
 ---

-This part introduces containerization with Docker and relevant concepts such as *image* and *volume*.
+This part introduces containerization with Podman and relevant concepts such as *image* and *volume*.
 By the end of this part you are able to:

 * Run containerized applications